rafaelpcarneiro/archLinuxInstallation/README.md

 is quite easy to use it.

-### 1.3 Formatting the disk and choosing tha file system
+### 1.3 Formatting the disk and choosing the file system

 Again, nothing difficult to do.